ISpy and Raspberry PI: Installing the open source Agent DVR

 Once set, please click the “next” button.

 The following window will ask for the URL in order to connect your camera.
-With my IeGeek camera, it has been really simple because it has been enough adding the http protocol with my camera IP address.
+With my IeGeek camera, it has been really simple because it has been enough to add the HTTP protocol to my camera IP address.
 Please note that you will need to assign a static IP address to your camera in order to avoid IP changes on router reboot, even if the modern routers are enough smart to reassign the same IP to the same device on reboot.

 Please click the Next button.
 The iSpy Agent DVR will start a scan to discover what services are available for your camera and will propose all the available to you: